HowardLuo49/HowardLuo49.github.io/projects.md

 - Events include (but are hopefully not limited to): offsides, fouls, yellow/red cards, how much extra time, whether the ball went out of bounds, etc.
 - Currently struggles at foul detection, primarily due to the lack of training data

+___

+Genshin Impact Resource Calculator (Inactive)
+- HTML website for calculating resource requirements for any set of desired upgrades
+- Included dynamic back-end components for resource management functionality

+___

+Navigation Automation Website (Inactive)
+- Custom built HTML website for completing repetitive mundane tasks
+- Automated frequent actions for personal use (Ex: Opening up my email and preparing a generic template for sending out to a specified list of individuals)

 <hr style="border:2px solid gray">

 ## School